awsdocs/amazon-transcribe-developer-guide/doc_source/API_GetMedicalVocabulary.md

 # GetMedicalVocabulary<a name="API_GetMedicalVocabulary"></a>

-Retrieve information about a medical vocabulary\.
+Retrieves information about a medical vocabulary\.

 ## Request Syntax<a name="API_GetMedicalVocabulary_RequestSyntax"></a>